stratagyn/jot-vm/readme.md

 ## `jot`

-The base command for task management, e.g. to create a new task in an existing journal
+The base command for task management

 ## Commands